 Around 1957, if you'd been reading car mags like Road & Track or the long-defunct Sports Cars Illustrated, you might have seen a little feature on the car shown above and below.
 It's a sports racing car built by Englishman John Willment, with alloy bodywork by Williams & Pritchard, a firm that also built the bodies for Colin Chapman's Lotus 11.
 The sharp crease surmounting the low air intake and linking the headlights is a distinctive design touch.

-The low profile, tubular chassis, alloy wheels and Coventry Climax single overhead cam engine, an 1100cc inline four designed a fire pump engine, were all the rage in British club racing circles at the time.
+The low profile, tubular chassis, alloy wheels and Coventry Climax single overhead cam engine, an 1100cc inline four designed as a fire pump engine, were all the rage in British club racing circles at the time.
 The Willment's stabilizing fins, unlike those on the Lotus IX which had also been built by Williams & Pritchard, were deftly integrated into the body design with a horizontal crease curving up past flush tail lights and forward to the cabin.
 This crease echoes the one linking the headlights on 407 H. The frontal forms of the earlier Willment shown below, from 1956, were not so well integrated...

 But the cars drew attention to the competitive talents of John Willment, who had designed an inlet over exhaust cylinder head for the old Ford side-valve fours before adopting the Climax engine, and expanding a chain of Ford dealerships that supported his racing activity.
 In winter of 1962, Willment founded his own racing team, perfectly timed to run the Lotus Cortinas that would arrive in 1963, alongside the big V8 Galaxies, in saloon car racing.
 But 1962 was also the first year of Carroll Shelby's Ford-powered AC Cobra, and Willment noticed the potential of that car early on.
 By 1964, when Shelby produced half a dozen Daytona coupes that would eventually help win the '65 Manufacturer's Championship, Willment wanted one for his team...